 - Chronic sun exposure to the face without skin protection or moisturizing can damage the facial skin and cause it to contract.
 This has the effect of pulling down the eyelid again leading to an ectropion.
 This is a fairly commonly encountered condition by oculoplastic surgeons in Australia.

-- A drop in the upper eyelid position; this is known as a Ptosis.
-Refer Ptosis link below.
+- A drop in the upper eyelid position; this is known as a ptosis.

 The role of oculoplastic surgery is to restore normal eyelid function and cosmesis as best of possible.

-- An upper eyelid Blepharoplasty (removing excess skin).
-Refer Blepharoplasty link below.
-Lifting the upper eyelid (A ptosis correction)
+- An upper eyelid blepharoplasty (removing excess skin).

 Oculoplastic surgery also is required to removed periocular skin cancers.
 The facial and eyelid skin is a common site for skin cancer due to chronic exposure to UV radiation from sunlight.
 Australia has one of the highest incidences of skin cancer in the world.
 In the eyelid the commonest skin cancers are Basal Cell Carcinomas (shortened to BCCs) and then Squamous Cell Carcinomas (SCCs).